• Skip to main content

 • For best results and bacon that is crispy, microwave the bacon strips for about 1-2 minutes on a paper towel lined plate.
 You want to give the bacon a head start if you want it extra crispy.
 The bacon used to wrap the above photos was not pre-heated and it did not come out as crispy as those that I have cooked slightly before wrapping the pork chops.

-• Wrap two pieces of bacon around each pork chop.
+• Wrap two slices of bacon around each pork chop.
 Try to allow the ends of the bacon to end up on the underside of each pork chop if possible.
-If not, give it an extra press to keep it in place. (steps 2 and 3)
+If not, give it an extra press to keep it in place.

 • Bake for about 25 minutes or until they reach an internal temperature of 145°F. You can flip halfway through if desired, but I don't do this to allow the top bacon to get really crispy.
 Broil for 2-3 minutes to allow for extra crispiness and then allow to sit for about 5 minutes before serving.

-• As the pork chops cook, there will be bacon grease that released.
+• As the pork chops cook, there will be bacon grease that is released.
 It can make the bacon on the bottom of the pork chops a bit soft.
-You can put the pork chops on a rack or even a broiler pan to allow that to drop below and away from the pork chops.
+You can put the pork chops on a wire rack or even a broiler pan to allow that to drop below and away from the pork chops.
+If using a wire rack, an aluminum foil layer on a sheet pan below will make for much easier cleanup!

 • You can vary your maple syrup to vary the flavor of these pork chops.
 I have seen a Bourbon Maple Syrup recently that I know my husband would be a big fan of for sure!

 • Keep a close eye on your pork chops in the second half of cooking.
-You do not want to overcook these Maple Bacon Wrapped Pork Chops.
+You do not want to overcook these bacon-wrapped chops.
 Pork can go from just right to overcooked pretty quickly.
-Keep and eye and try to shift to broil when the meat is just at 145°F and don't over broil.
+Keep and eye and try to shift to broil when the meat is just at 145°F and don’t over broil.

 What to Serve With These Pork Chops: